fkie/iop_core/fkie_iop_builder/README.md

 ```

 ####  : COMPONENT_ID is set to 0 by default
 This ID is used by JTS to create a component.
 We use the sources of this component to create our ROS/IOP-Bridge plugin.
-This ID is also hard coded in the `main.cpp` and generated path of the component.
 The auto-generated source-code files of a component are located in the `build` folder of the ROS workspace.
-For `fkie_iop_primitive_driver` it is `build/iop/urn.jaus.jss.mobility/fkie_iop_primitive_driver/jaus/Fkie_iop_primitive_driver_0`
+For `fkie_iop_primitive_driver` it is `build/fkie_iop_primitive_driver/jaus/fkie_iop_primitive_driver`

 ### `iop_export_service` Parameter description